fleet-ai/code-pilot/README.md

 Go to `constants.py` and update the following constants:
 1. LIBRARY_NAME = what your library's name is.
 Go to https://fleet.so/context to see the list of supported libraries.

     NOTE: If your library is not supported, you can still use the tool!
 You'll have to embed your own library's documentation.
 We have a full guide on how we did ours [here](https://fleet.so/blog).
 2. INDEX_NAME = the name of your index.
-3. INDEX_ENVIRONMENT = the environment
+3. INDEX_ENVIRONMENT = the environment for your index (ie "us-east-1-aws")
 4. NAMESPACE = the namespace you will be using within the index.
 Feel free to keep it blank.

 In your .env file, add the line: